LumiSpy/lumispy/doc/source/user_guide/metadata_structure.rst

 sensor_roi
     type: tuple of int

-    Tuple that specifies range of pixels on a detector that are read out.
+    Tuple of length 2 or 4 that specifies range of pixels on a detector that are read out: (offset x, offset y, size x, size y) for a 2D array detector and (offset, size) for a 1D line detector.

-pixel_width
+pixel_size
-    type: float
+    type: float or tuple of float

-    Diameter of a pixel in µm.
+    Size of a pixel in µm.
+Tuple of length 2 (width, height), when the pixel is not square.

 Spectral_image